vbnin/Apple-JSON-discovery-server/README.md

 ## Step 1: Prepare the OS

-First, downloads the latest package lists from the repositories:
+Download the latest package lists from the repositories:

 ```
 sudo apt update -y